platformio/platformio-core/docs/index.rst

 **Cross-platform build system and library manager.
 Continuous and IDE integration.
 Arduino and MBED compatible.
 Ready for Cloud compiling.**

-* **PlatformIO IDE** - The next generation integrated development environment for IoT.
+* **PlatformIO IDE** - The next-generation integrated development environment for IoT.
   C/C++ Intelligent Code Completion and Smart Code Linter for the super-fast coding.
   Multi-projects workflow with Multiple Panes.
 Themes Support with dark and light colors.
   Built-in Terminal with PlatformIO CLI tool and support for the powerful Serial Port Monitor.